Camp Northway: History

-The Camp came about after Fannie L. Case, a teacher, met a doctor on a camping trip.
+The camp came about after Fannie L. Case, a teacher, met a doctor on a camping trip.
 While discussing education, the idea arose of a summer camp for girls.
 Held in its first year at the doctor's camping ground, the camp then moved in 1908 to Algonquin Park.
-Case believed that life in camp should be lived in the same manner as on camping trips, so as to better prepare for trips away.
+Case believed that life in camp should be lived in the same manner as on camping trips to better prepare for trips away.
 This tradition survives in that all participants live in canvas tents on wooden platforms while at the camp.
-Fannie L. Case was evidently a charismatic leader, who believed that camp should be informal and flexible, "with no set rules, no boundaries, no whistles, bells or bugles".
+Fannie L. Case believed that camp should be informal and flexible, "with no set rules, no boundaries, no whistles, bells or bugles".
 As well as its outdoor emphasis, Camp Northway has always had a strong element of music and drama.
 Something of Case's personality can be found in these words:

 There should be leisure at camp, time to dream.
 We used to describe camp as "well spent leisure".
 I remember being on the lookout for writings on this subject as a justification of our effort, such as Stevenson's "Apology for an idler".
 Now we know that leisure is a condition of full and spontaneous living.
 It prepares for action later.
 "It is the free port of the imagination".